Electric car use by country: Brazil

 Eco Vagas: parking spaces reserved for low emissions vehicles in Brasília.

 As of September 2015, 2,214 hybrid and electric vehicles were registered in the state of São Paulo In March 2013, the first two Leafs were deployed in Rio de Janeiro to operate as taxis.
 In September 2014 the BMW i3 became the first EV available for retail customers.
 As of June 2016, other retail plug-ins were the BMW i8 and the Mitsubishi Outlander P-HEV.

-Plug-ins and hybrids are subject to taxes adding up to more than 120% of the retail price.
+Plug-ins and hybrids are subject to taxes totaling more than 120% of the retail price.

-In May 2014 São Paulo City passed a municipal law to exempt EV, hybrids and fuel cell vehicles from the city's driving restriction scheme (see also road space rationing#São Paulo) and purchase incentives.
+In May 2014, São Paulo City passed a municipal law to exempt EVs, hybrids, and fuel cell vehicles from the city's driving restriction scheme (see also road space rationing#São Paulo) and purchase incentives.

 In April 2018, the city of São José dos Campos ordered 30 electric BYD vehicles for use by the police and government.